-One thing you might notice right out of the gate is the new default scaling behavior.
+One thing you might notice right out of the gate is the new default scaling behavior introduced with Silverblue 41.
 At least on all of my devices the default scaling factor was higher than it used to be and higher than my liking, causing everything to be too big.

 While this can easily be fixed for the current desktop session from within the settings app, the new default scaling factor is also applied to the GDM login screen.
 If you are like me and this annoys you, I will show you a way to fix this later.
 As I am using an app from flathub to change the GDM config, the relevant section will be located in the Flatpak section of this guide.